aditya123473892/wagtail/Creating-a-new-TWIW-email-shot.md

+(These steps can really only be followed by Torchbox staff.)

 1. Create a new "Newsletter" page on Wagtail.io, in the appropriate place.
 2. Enter your content and publish it once ready to email.
 3. Log into Mailchimp